Lehus16/taste-of-git/readme.md

-# Learing Git and Github
+# Learning Git and Github